Holindauer/Cube-Net/README.md

 However, by taking a note from the reinforcement learning playbook, we can train a neural net by having it play against itself.
 But how can a rubiks cube play against itself?

 The answer is that we can compare the move made by the neural network to the output of a programatic/logical rubiks cube solver.
-This wull work because the "mechanical" solver is deterministic.
+This will work because the "mechanical" solver is deterministic.
 It will use the [CFOP](https://jperm.net/3x3/cfop) solving method to determine the next move that should be made given a cube state.
 Thus, an impromptu dataset will be created during training.
 Infinite data.

 The idea of training, then, is to *encode the deterministic logical steps of the CFOP method into the neural network*!